Best curry rice stalls in Singapore

 5. Yuguo Curry Rice

 Image credit: @foodynatured

-Besides the many impressive list of stalls that received the Bib Gourmand award in Amoy Street Food Centre, another reason to visit the hawker centre would be for the cheap and good Yuguo Curry Rice.
+Besides the impressive list of stalls that received the Bib Gourmand award in ABC Brickworks Market Food Centre, another reason to visit the hawker centre would be for the cheap and good Yuguo Curry Rice.
 With a large variety of ingredients, you can get a hearty meal of vegetable, egg, and meat at $4.
-You can also help yourself to free egg-drop soup to complete your meal!
+You can also help yourself to free egg drop soup to complete your meal!

-Opened since 1990, Beo Crescent Curry Stall is the unofficial name of this curry rice shop as the stall has no official name or signboard.
-They are popular for their bite-sized crispy pork chop which differs from most curry rice stalls that serve thicker and chewier meat.
-Aside from typical ingredients such as pork cutlet and fried eggs, the elderly owners also whip up giant pork balls, pork belly, and fried prawns on a daily basis.
+Beo Crescent Curry Stall is the unofficial name of this curry rice shop that has been around since 1990.
+The stall has no official name or signboard, so it’s simply known by where it’s at.
+They are popular for their twice-fried crispy pork, which is served in shatteringly thin slices.
+Aside from your typical ingredients, the elderly owners also whip up giant pork balls, pork belly, and fried prawns on a daily basis.